cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 Some useful tricks I've learned

 * **Don't use Python 3.12!** If you try pip installing and it won't work, often it will work if you go back to older, more well-tested versions.
 Often libraries just cannot be installed on 3.12.
-Not an issue on Colab because it uses 3.10 by default, but if you are on a workstation and using conda, it'll try to install 3.12 by default at time of writing .
+Not an issue on Colab because it uses 3.10 by default, but if you are on a workstation and using conda, it'll try to install 3.12 by default at time of writing.
+  * Check the [Status of Python Versions](https://devguide.python.org/versions/).
+When they wrote their Readme, what was the default?
 * pipreqs library can analyze code and generate a requirements.txt file
 * deptry library can analyze a repo and requirements.txt for problems like unused imports, imports that aren't listed in the requirements, etc.
 * pur will try to auto-update requirements.txt files to newer versions.
 * condacolab lets you use conda commands in Google Colab, though not create new envs.
 This is really nice if a project uses environment.yml instead of requirements.txt

 ## Good places to look for more